merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 Alternatively you could load the interface without the `--collection-autoload` flag, and click `Bins > Load bin collection > CONCOCT > Load` to load the CONCOCT collection.

-To turn off text annotation, go to `Main > Display > Additional Settings > Selections` and then uncheck `Show names`.
+To turn off text annotation, go to `Settings > Options > Bins Selection` and then uncheck `Show names`.
 You will then see something like this:

 [![Infant gut merged](images/infant-gut-concoct.png)](images/infant-gut-concoct.png){:.center-img .width-50}